What Is CPU Bottlenecking?

 CPU bottleneck

-Above is a great example of a CPU bottleneck.
-These systems use an RTX 3080, but the average/1% low/0.1% low FPS increases when moving over to a faster CPU.
-So even a CPU such as the 5900X is bottlenecking the RTX 3080.
+Above is an excellent example of a CPU bottleneck.
+These systems use an RTX 3080, but the average/1% low/0.1% low FPS increases when moving over to a quicker CPU.
+So even a CPU such as the 5900X is constraining the RTX 3080.

-Currently, the i9-12900K is the fastest gaming processor on the market, which could also be bottlenecking the GPU, but we won’t know that until a faster CPU is released like Ryzen 7000.
+Currently, the i9-12900K is the fastest gaming processor on the market, which could also be bottlenecking the GPU, but we won’t know that until a swifter CPU is released like Ryzen 7000.

 How To Get Rid Of A CPU Bottleneck